Dental Inlays & Onlays

 They are sometimes used when an old filling needs repair or needs to be replaced.
 They are similar to a filling in that they fit into the cusp of the tooth; the difference being that the inlay or onlay extends over the tooth where a traditional filling does not.

-Process of Placing a Dental Inlay or OnlayThe process of placing one of these restorations will take a total of two office visits to us before the final bonding to the damaged tooth.
+Process of Placing a Dental Inlay or OnlayThe process of placing one of these restorations will take a total of two office visits to the dentist before the final bonding to the damaged tooth.
 The process of placing dental inlays and onlays are very similar.

 Once the restoration is created, you will return to us to have the piece cemented into place.
 Once the restoration is placed, we will polish and smooth the material to ensure optimal comfort.
 The inlay or onlay should fit with the natural teeth in a disguised manner, where you should not be able to tell that the tooth has been treated – i.e. it should be natural and comfortable feeling.